Quantum Tensor Engine

 The quantum many-body problems studied by condensed matter physicists are perhaps the most likely to yield early demonstrations of this potential.
 However, current and near-term intermediate-scale quantum (NISQ) devices are limited in the number of operations that they can carry out before their performance is degraded by interactions with the environment.

-Need for Specialized Algorithms
+Need for Efficient Algorithms

 To take advantage of these platforms and to outperform classical computers, highly efficient and specialized quantum algorithms are required.
 The implementation and benchmarking of these basic algorithms on different quantum computing platforms is challenging and requires a detailed knowledge of the underlying physics.